 For school-aged children, there is one choice for private military school in Canada as listed in Our Kids' directory of military schools: Robert Land Academy near Welland, Ontario.

-Of course, a military education is focussed on edcuation above all else, and specifically in providing an enviroment in which students will thrive.
+Of course, a military education is focussed on edcuation above all else, and specifically in providing an environment in which students will thrive.
 Military schools offer a stuctured, disciplined learning environment, one with clearly defined roles and expectations in order to develop accountability and self determination.
 For many students, it's an educational opportunity that can make a significant and marked difference in their overall educational experience and their ability to succeed in academics.

 The goal of military school is to help students realise their full potential, achieving the best that they can in all areas of their academic lives, be it on a math test, an english essay, or practicing for an upcoming intra-mural competition.
 As well, the military environment seeks to give students a sense of responsibility for their actions, and allowing them to advance into a fulfilling, productive and happy adulthood.